 “¡Pleibol!
 In the Barrios and the Big Leagues / En los barrios y las grandes ligas,” a new bilingual exhibition showcasing the history and culture of Latinos through the lens of baseball, will launch its national tour Jan.
 23 at the Castle Museum of Saginaw County History.
 The exhibition is organized by the National Museum of American History in collaboration with the Smithsonian Institution Traveling Exhibition Service (SITES).
-It received support from the Cordoba Corporation and federal support from the Latino Initiatives Pool, administered by the Smithsonian Latino Center.
+It received support from the Cordoba Corporation and Linda Alvarado, federal support from the Latino Initiatives Pool, administered by the Smithsonian Latino Center.

 The traveling version of the exhibition will visit 15 cities through 2025, allowing host organizations to highlight local stories through the inclusion of objects from their collections.
 A full version of the exhibition featuring objects, artifacts and photos is expected to open in Washington, D.C., at the National Museum of American History in late spring or early summer.
 As a public health precaution due to COVID-19, all Smithsonian museums and the National Zoo are temporarily closed to the public.